Enhanced Home Care for Stroke Recovery (EHC-SR)

 Source: Bernhardt et al. (2017)

-Is physiotherapy a better fit?
+Is physiotherapy or chiropractic a better fit?

 Specialized Rehabilitation Outpatient (SROP) Clinic, Adults